The Lottery: Critical interpretations

-The 1992 Simpsons episode "Dog of Death" features a scene referring to "The Lottery".
-During the peak of the lottery fever in Springfield, news anchor Kent Brockman announces on television that people hoping to get tips on how to win the jackpot have borrowed every available copy of Shirley Jackson's book The Lottery at the local library.
-One of them is Homer, who throws the book into the fire after Brockman reveals that "Of course, the book does not contain any hints on how to win the lottery.
-It is, rather, a chilling tale of conformity gone mad."
-In her book Shirley Jackson: Essays on the Literary Legacy, Bernice Murphy comments that this scene displays some of the most contradictory things about Jackson: "It says a lot about the visibility of Jackson's most notorious tale that more than 50 years after its initial creation it is still famous enough to warrant a mention in the world's most famous sitcom.
-The fact that Springfield's citizenry also miss the point of Jackson's story completely ... can perhaps be seen as an indication of a more general misrepresentation of Jackson and her work."
+The Lottery has been compared to the Biblical story of Achan, Joshua 7.
+In both accounts, there is the drawing of lots by family heads, then by individuals.
+Then the marked person is stoned.

 In "Arbitrary Condemnation and Sanctioned Violence in Shirley Jackson's 'The Lottery (December 2004), Patrick J. Shields suggests there is a connection between the death penalty and "The Lottery" when writing:

 Though these ritual executions seem to have the support of the entire community and have been carried out for as long as everyone can seem to remember, a doubt seems to linger.
 Mrs. Adams tells us, "Some places have already quit the lotteries" (S. Jackson, 1999, p.77).
 On another level, we as readers feel quite uncomfortable observing such blind obedience to tradition among the villagers.
 And further, we as readers may be likely to make a connection as we witness modern day executions and realize that there is arbitrariness in these instances as well...
 It is hard for some to imagine abolition of capital punishment in our culture.
 They equate abolition with undermining law and morality.
 But it is precisely law and morality that are being undermined by the arbitrary practice of capital punishment.

+In her 2005 book Shirley Jackson: Essays on the Literary Legacy, Bernice Murphy comments on the 1992 Simpsons episode "Dog of Death" making reference to "The Lottery".
+In the Simpsons episode, news anchor Kent Brockman reports that excited state lottery players have borrowed every copy of Shirley Jackson's "The Lottery" from the local library in search of strategies to win the jackpot.
+Brockman clarifies, "Of course, the book does not contain any hints on how to win the lottery.
+It is, rather, a chilling tale of conformity gone mad."
+This prompts protagonist Homer Simpson to discard his own copy of the book.
+Murphy comments that this scene displays some of the most contradictory things about Jackson: "It says a lot about the visibility of Jackson's most notorious tale that more than 50 years after its initial creation it is still famous enough to warrant a mention in the world's most famous sitcom.
+The fact that Springfield's citizenry also miss the point of Jackson's story completely ... can perhaps be seen as an indication of a more general misrepresentation of Jackson and her work."

 Image of the 1969 draft lottery to choose conscripts for the Vietnam War.

 Others have made comparisons between the lottery and the military draft, whereby young men aged 18–25 were selected at random for military service by the Selective Service System.
 The story was written just three years after the end of World War II, in which ten million American men were drafted and over 400,000 died, and was published just two days after the enactment of the Military Selective Service Act, which re-established the draft.